I may receive commissions when you click links and make purchases. View details here.

-If you asked me snacks are a must on any carry on packing list!
-You can find me munching on almonds, raisins, ginger snap cookies, and some of my favorite snack bars on every trip I take.
+I always save room for snack.
+You can find me munching on almonds, raisins, granola bars, ginger snap cookies, and protein snack bars on every trip I take.

 Clif Bars – I love the way these taste, but I know that is because of added sugar, so I eat these sparingly

 RX Nut Butter- I love how clean and natural their products are. these are a great tasting snack on fruit or crackers.

 Sometimes I choose to drink my veggies and add the Amazing Grass superfood tablets to my daily water.
 I’ll admit, I was a little nervous to try them at first, but they really are tasteless and provide a full serving of greens in one dissolvable tablet.

 Wether it is a short domestic flight or an international flight, these eye masks come in so handy to help block out light.
 Used with a travel pillow I can easily fall asleep on most flights.